-- cognitive and problem-solving skills: use critical thinking, approach non-routine problems applying expert and creative solutions, use systems and technology - intrapersonal skills: communicating, working collaboratively, negotiating and influencing, self-presentation - interpersonal: self-management, adaptability and resilience, self-monitoring and development - the ability to learn independently - the ability to research actively and methodically - being able to give presentations and being active group members
+- Cognitive and problem-solving skills: use critical thinking, approach non-routine problems applying expert and creative solutions, use systems and technology - Intrapersonal skills: communicating, working collaboratively, negotiating and influencing, self-presentation - Interpersonal skills: self-management, adaptability and resilience, self-monitoring and development - The ability to learn independently - The ability to research actively and methodically - Being able to give presentations and being active group members

-UNIT TITLES CONTENT Unit 1: Enterprise and entrpreneurship - internally assessed portfolio Students will study enterprise and the mindset of entrepreneurs, exploring the risks, opportunities and constraints of starting an enterprise.
-Unit 2: Developing a marketing campaign - externally assessed tasks Students will gain skills relating to, and an understanding of, how a marketing campaign is developed.
-Unit 3: Business and personal finance - externally assessed exam Students study the purpose and importance of personal and business finance.
+Unit titles Content Unit 1: Enterprise and entrepreneurship Internally assessed portfolio Students will study enterprise and the mindset of entrepreneurs, exploring the risks, opportunities and constraints of starting an enterprise.
+Unit 2: Developing a marketing campaign Externally assessed tasks Students will gain skills relating to and an understanding of, how a marketing campaign is developed.
+Unit 3: Business and personal finance Externally assessed exam Students study the purpose and importance of personal and business finance.
 They will develop the skills and knowledge needed to understand, analyse and prepare financial information.
-Unit 8: Entrepreneurship and intrapreneurship in practice - internally assessed portfolio Students study the characteristics of successful entrepreneurs and consider the strategies that can influence the development of intrapreneurship in an organisation.
+Unit 8: Entrepreneurship and intrapreneurship in practice Internally assessed portfolio Students study the characteristics of successful entrepreneurs and consider the strategies that can influence the development of intrapreneurship in an organisation.